kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

+No, it should not.
+Pods will only use the cache if they are targeted to a scheduler config with the feature enabled.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?